-If you are currently experiencing or have experienced any of the above please contact us here to start your accident at work claim today.
-Don’t be a victim of workplace negligence.
-Claim compensation to cover any pain or suffering and take the necessary steps to safeguard your health and the future health of others.
+If you are currently experiencing or have experienced any of the above, contact us to start your accident at work claim today.
+Don’t be a victim of workplace negligence; Claim compensation to cover any pain or suffering, and take the necessary steps to safeguard your health.

 Injuries at Work Built up Over Time

 It’s also important to remember that injuries at work can build up over time.
 They aren’t always the result of a single action, but if your employer has you performing unsafe repetitive action, then you may be in a position to seek injury at work compensation.

 We have plenty of accidents at work compensation examples from cases we’ve seen, but some of the most common injuries are:

 - Repetitive Heavy Lifting in an unsafe manner or without the correct equipment

 - Carpal Tunnel Syndrome

 If your employer fails to educate you about these long–term injuries at work, then you have the potential to make a claim.
 Please contact us to start your claim today.

 Accident at work compensation amounts

 Because injuries and cases vary, it’s difficult to provide a definitive accident at work claim calculator.
 Your case and the amount of compensation you’re eligible for depends on: